AnshulRanjan2004/AnshulRanjan2004/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=AnshulRanjan2004" alt="AnshulRanjan2004" /></a> </p>

-- 🔭 I’m currently working on [AI and Natural Language Processing](https://research.pes.edu/cloud-computing-big-data/)
+- 🔭 I’m currently working on LLM and NLP

-- 🌱 I’m currently learning **Neural Networks, Augmented Reality, and Reinforcement Learning.**
+- 🌱 I’m currently learning **How to Start an AI startup**

 - 👯 I’m looking to collaborate on **projects and innovative ideas.**